The Founding Principle

 Publish your account first, before the distortion starts

 Live update threads let you post the real story as it happens — establishing the record before others can misrepresent it.
+Share to social on your terms so your version is out before the bad takes, reposts on X, and Reddit threads rewrite what happened.

 Your voice, your byline, your credibility